MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 ## Supported apps and clients

-Session and access controls can be applied to any interactive sign in to any SAML and Open ID Connect cloud apps configured with single sign-on, along with cloud apps hosted on-premises configured with the [Azure AD App Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy).
+Session and access controls can be applied to any interactive single sign-on, using SAML 2.0 or Open ID Connect authentication protocols.
+You can also apply these controls to apps hosted on-premises configured with the [Azure AD App Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy).
 In addition, access controls can be applied to native mobile and desktop client apps.

+Cloud App Security identifies Apps using information available in its Cloud App Catalog.
+Some organizations and users customize apps by adding plugins.
+However, in order for session controls to work correctly with these plugins, the associated custom domains must be added to the respective app in the catalog.

 > [!NOTE]
-> The Authenticator app, among other native client app sign in flows, uses a non-interactive sign in flow and cannot be used with access controls.
+> The Authenticator app, among other native client app sign-in flows, uses a non-interactive sign-in flow and cannot be used with access controls.

 ### Access controls

-Many organizations that choose to use session controls for cloud apps to control in-session activities, also apply access controls to block the same set of native mobile and desktop client apps, thereby enabling comprehensive security for the apps in use.
+Many organizations that choose to use session controls for cloud apps to control in-session activities, also apply access controls to block the same set of native mobile and desktop client apps, thereby providing comprehensive security for the apps.

-To block access to native mobile and desktop client apps, in access policies, set the **Client app** filter to **Mobile and desktop**.
+You can block access to native mobile and desktop client apps with access policies, by setting the **Client app** filter to **Mobile and desktop**.
+Some native client apps can be individually recognized, whilst others that are part of a suite of apps can only be identified as their top-level app.
+For example, apps like SharePoint Online can only be recognized by creating an access policy applied to Office 365 apps.

 > [!NOTE]
 > Unless the **Client app** filter is specifically set to **Mobile and desktop**, the resulting access policy will only apply to browser sessions.
 The reason for this is to prevent inadvertently proxying user sessions, which may be a byproduct of using this filter.
 Whilst most major browsers support performing a client certificate check, some mobile and desktop apps use built-in browsers that may not support this check.
 Therefore, using this filter can affect authentication for these apps.